kennethrisa/RustSM/docs/getting-started/README.md

 It will auto install steamcmd, install rust and oxide if that has been set in config.

-To make it not update on every restart !set oxide 0
+To make it not update on every restart !set update 0
 ```